ksarise/rsschool-app__delta/README.md

-# Title
-Idea: enhanced UX for rankings (?)

 # Description

-Feature request for implementation of a new statistical indicator by changing an existing widget and/or creating a new one with a progress plot.
+Feature request for implementation of a new statistical indicator by changing an existing widget and/or creating a new one with a progress chart.

 ##  Problem
 It is impossible to find out the student's current position from the home page.
 On the home page in the <kbd>Your Stats</kbd> card there is no information about the rating, only points.
 Using them you cannot find out your place in the standings of our special Olympiad :3.